-In determining the accounting treatment of Sponsor's economic interest in Gladstone Acquisition, the Company concluded that Gladstone Acquisition is a VIE.
-While Sponsor beneficially owns only 19.69% of the equity of Gladstone Acquisition, Sponsor is the primary beneficiary of Gladstone Acquisition as it has, through its economic interest, the right to receive benefits or the obligation to absorb losses from Gladstone Acquisition, as well as the power to direct a majority of the activities that significantly impact Gladstone Acquisition's economic performance, including partnering transaction target identification.
-As such, Gladstone Acquisition is fully consolidated into our financial statements for the period from August 9, 2021 through March 31, 2022.
+In determining the accounting treatment of Sponsor's economic interest in Gladstone Acquisition from its initial public offering in August 2021 through Sponsor's sale of its interests on October 12, 2022, the Company concluded that Gladstone Acquisition was a VIE.
+While Sponsor beneficially owned only 19.69% of the equity of Gladstone Acquisition during this period of time, Sponsor was the primary beneficiary of Gladstone Acquisition as it had, through its economic interest, the right to receive benefits or the obligation to absorb losses from Gladstone Acquisition, as well as the power to direct a majority of the activities that significantly impacted Gladstone Acquisition's economic performance, including target identification.
+As such, Gladstone Acquisition was fully consolidated into our financial statements for the period from August 9, 2021 through October 12, 2022, at which point control was lost.
 Refer to Note 3 for further information.